Dan-Nollette/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning in today's workshop?

+What was the least helpful to your learning?

+Would you recommend this workshop to a friend (0-10)?